Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Dynamic Hypernetwork Modeling

 \paragraph{Non-linear effect.} Non-linear effects allow the impact of a covariate to vary across different levels.
 For example, a covariate’s effect may increase up to a certain threshold, then plateau or even decrease beyond that point.
 The contribution of a covariate with a non-linear effect can be expressed as:

 Here, \(f^{\text{NLE}}\) is a \textit{smooth function of the covariate} evaluated at time \(t\).
 In its simplest form, \(f^{\text{NLE}}\) is represented as a linear combination of \(Q\) non-linear basis functions \(b_q\), each weighted by a coefficient \(\beta_q\).
-We generally refer to smooth function of covariate \(x\) as \(f_x\).
+We generally refer to smooth function of covariate \(x\) as \(f_x\). {It is plausible to suspect that citing high-impact papers may increase the likelihood of a paper being published.
+However, this effect may not be linear and could reach saturation.
+To investigate this, we model the non-linear influence of the total Referenced Papers' Impact (RPI) on the log-hazard, as shown in Figure \ref{fig:example_time_varying} b).
+As it is discussed in Section \ref{sec_inference_procedures}, estimated non-linear functions should be interpreted based on their relative changes and trends and \textit{not} on their sign.
+The plot suggests that while an increasing total RPI initially raises the probability of publication, this effect reaches a peak, after which citing additional highly impactful papers appears to have diminishing or even counterproductive effects.}

+{ \paragraph{Shape-constraint non-linear effect.} It is possible to add \textit{shape constraints} to the non-linear and time-varying effects in the RHEM by allowing the component smooth functions $f^{(k), \square}$ to satisfy monotonicity or convexity constraints.
+The idea is based on the Shape Constrained Additive Models (SCAM) extension of generalized additive models \citep{pya2015shape}.
+They use a modified spline basis -- called \emph{SCOP-spline} -- in which the constraints are enforced through a re-parameterization of the spline coefficients.
+Consider the spline representation: